AR-KAN: Autoregressive-Weight-Enhanced Kolmogorov-Arnold Network for Time Series Forecasting: Introduction

 Nevertheless, these neural network models grounded in representation by Fourier series may overlook a key theoretical constraint: the additive combination of periodic elements does not necessarily result in a periodic function\cite{almost-periodic1}\cite{almost-periodic2}.
 Throughout history, this important topic prompted N. Wiener to create the renowned Generalized Harmonic Analysis (GHA) theory, which works alongside the spectral analysis of time series.
 When the constituent frequencies are incommensurable, the resulting signal is almost-periodic\cite{almost-periodic3}, meaning that it exhibits recurrence without strict periodicity.
 Empirical studies show that for such signals, even advanced neural models, including FNNs, are often outperformed by classical ARIMA\cite{almost-periodic-arima1}\cite{almost-periodic-arima2} and an evaluation could be referred as to our recent work \cite{cao-2024}.

-Empirical studies indicate that, for such signals, even advanced neural models such as FNNs are often outperformed by classical ARIMA methods \cite{almost-periodic-arima1}\cite{almost-periodic-arima2}.
-A more detailed evaluation can be found in our recent work \cite{cao-2024}.

 To address this, we propose AR-KAN, a hybrid model that integrates the strengths of traditional and modern approaches.
-Based on the Universal Myopic Mapping Theorem\cite{ummt1}\cite{ummt2}, AR-KAN employs a KAN as the static nonlinear component, while introducing memory through a pre-trained autoregressive (AR) model.
+Based on the Universal Myopic Mapping Theorem \cite{ummt1,ummt2}, AR-KAN employs a KAN as the static nonlinear component while introducing temporal memory through a pre-trained autoregressive (AR) module.
 This design enables AR-KAN to combine the adaptability and expressiveness of KANs with the strong spectral bias inherent in traditional AR models.
-Furthermore, the AR memory module itself is a data-driven model whose weights are not fixed but are adaptively determined by the characteristics of the data.
-Additionally, it can be shown that when handling time series forecasting tasks, this module effectively eliminates redundancy while retaining the maximal amount of useful information.
-This property allows the model to flexibly adapt to various temporal patterns without manual intervention.
+Furthermore, it can be proven that when handling time series forecasting tasks, the AR module effectively eliminates redundancy while retaining the maximal amount of useful information.
+We also establish the upper bounds of the approximation errors for both models under simple structures, demonstrating that AR-KAN achieves a smaller error bound than standard KAN in a probabilistic sense.

-Extensive experiments demonstrate AR-KAN’s effectiveness.
-On almost-periodic functions, it matches ARIMA’s performance.
-And on real-world datasets from Rdatasets\cite{rdatasets}, it outperforms baselines on 72\% of tasks.
-The few cases where AR-KAN does not dominate correspond mostly to datasets with weak or nearly absent periodicity, which are inherently difficult to forecast without additional prior information.
-When focusing on datasets with stronger periodic components, AR-KAN shows a clear and consistent advantage, highlighting its robustness, adaptability, and potential as a unified framework for time series forecasting.